Medical Policy: 06.01.19

 and medical literature becomes available.

-More recently, low-dose computed tomography (LDCT), using either spiral (also referred to as helical) or multi-detector CT, has been proposed as a method for screening individuals at high risk for the development of lung cancer in order to detect the cancer at an earlier, potentially more curable stage.
+More recently, low-dose computed tomography (LDCT) has been proposed as a method of screening asymptomatic, high risk individuals for lung cancer.
+It has been suggested that spiral CT may be an improved early lung cancer detection tool based on the advantages it appears to have over CXR and sputum cytology to detect lung cancer at an earlier stage.
 Compared with conventional CT scans, these scans allow for the continuous acquisition of images, thus shortening the scan time and radiation exposure.
 A complete CT scan using LDCT can be obtained within 10 to 20 seconds, or during 1 breath hold in most patients.
 The radiation exposure for this examination is greater than that of a chest radiography but less than a conventional CT scan.

 National Lung Screening Trial

 The National Lung Screening Trial (NLST), a screening trial sponsored by the National Institute of Health, was launced in 2002 which compared the effects of two ways of detecting lung cancer: